dfns/dfns-api-docs/api-docs/policy-management/CreatePolicy.md

 ## CreatePolicy
-`RESTful Endpoint: post /policies/policies`
+`RESTful Endpoint: post /policies`

 Creates new policy.
-This will bind list of `PolicyRule` entities with `PolicyControl` entities to a given `ActivityKind`.
+This binds a list of `PolicyRule` entities and `PolicyControl` entities to a given `ActivityKind`.

 ### Input Body Parameters